massalabs/massa/massa-consensus/architecture.md

 ## A note on shutdown

-In order to orchestrate shutdown, all shared object should contain something representing a "shutdown" signal, which `massa-node` could use to request shutdown of all components, and then wait for the shutdown to have been completed.
+In order to orchestrate shutdown, all shared object should include something representing a "shutdown" signal, which `massa-node` could use to request shutdown of all components, and then wait for the shutdown to have been completed.